JCurley10/Jeopardy_nlp/README.md

 #### Question:
 The response to the clue, and it must be in the form of a question like "What is..."
 #### meta-category
 An overarching topic that can describe each clue's context.
-For example, the J-Category "EDIBLE RHYME TIME" might belong to a metacategory "Literature" or "Food".
+For example, the J-Category "EDIBLE RHYME TIME" seen above might belong to a metacategory "Literature" or "Food".
 In data-science, we can also think of a meta-category as a *latent topic*

+## The Goal
+**The goal of this project is to help interactive *Jeopardy!* home viewers and aspiring contestants study the most common subjects that appear in Jeopardy.**

+It is very straightforward to identify the most common words or J-Categories that have appeared in the show, but that does not help with focused study.
+Instead, I seek to identify the different *meta-categories* that describe groups of similar J-Categories, and within these groupings, idenfity which words are most important in order for a contestant to focus their study.

 *Jeopardy!*
 ## The Data